 For all configurations, 1 vCPU and 512 MB are reserved for internal use.

-In addition to the solving time, the pricing will depend on the selected size through a multiplier.
+In addition to the solve time, the pricing depends on the selected size through a multiplier.

-Only the job solving time is charged: the idle time for PODs is not charged.
+Only the job solve time is charged: the idle time for PODs is not charged.

-Depending on the size of the POD used, a different multiplier will be used to compute the number of Capacity Units Hours (CUH) consumed.
+Depending on the size of the POD used, a different multiplier is used to compute the number of Capacity Units Hours (CUH) used.